leoaaraujo/openshift-hostpath-playbook/README.md

 # Openshift hostPath Playbook
-Playbook for configure hostpath to cassandra and prometheus in Openshift.
+Playbook to configure hostpath to cassandra and prometheus in Openshift.

 - ### Files: